 Many families believe the signing date completes the recruiting process.
 However, here in part 3 of our series “What Does Committing to An Athletic Program Really Mean?”, I address what steps need to take place over the next few months as you prepare for entering college.
 If you missed the first two parts of our series, please visit them Part 1: 5 Important Steps Before Signing and Part 2: 9 Important Aspects of Signing Day.

 Having been a college coach for 14 years across NCAA Division I, II, III and NAIA, and serving as a NCAA Compliance Director for 13 sports, I have seen a lot of signed student-athletes look to coast into August.
-In addition, over the past 1.5 years, I have interviewed 65 college coaches and athletic directors about entire recruiting process for my upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide.
+In addition, over the past 2.5 years, I have interviewed 65 college coaches and athletic directors about entire recruiting process for my book, Looking For A FULL RIDE?: An Insider’s Recruiting Guide.
 I have combined my own personal experiences with these interviews to provide you with a strategy to help you prepare for this major life transition.

 I Signed…Now What?